rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 1. Every ten minutes.
 (My new policy of standing up every ten minutes.
    I tend to get too focused.
 ANy relation to Pomodoro?
 I should look.) iPhone makes it nice.
 But ten minutes always seems so quick.
 And it's usually eleven, since I should walk for eleven.
+But I haven't been doing it enough.
 1. Room and Board at Grinnell and elsewhere.
 (See the `act-tuition-survey` musing for links.)
-1. My first big programming project (`sketches/first-big-programming-project`)
 1. DRYing out my course webs.
 1. Weekly reports in CSC 322.
 (Things I was going to write anyway?)
 1. SIGCSE mailing list workflows.